LMBertholdo/anygility-tangled/readme.txt

 =================== PYTHON REQUIREMENT  ===================
 You cant find all python requirement files in pyreqs directory.
 You need it to run this software.
-Follow an example of use:

-pip install -r anygility-tangled/pyreqs/bgptuner-requirements.txt
+Follow instructions in INSTALL.TXT

 =================== EXAMPLE OF SOFTWARE USE ===================
 How to run (considering access to tangled testbed):